Sathvik21S21Rao/KnowledgeGraph/readme.md

 When running `main.py`, you will be asked whether you want to create a **new graph**.
 If you choose not to create a new graph, the program will attempt to **load a graph** from the specified path.

 Once the application is running, you can interact with it by typing **queries** into the console.
 The application will respond with information retrieved from the graph based on your query.
 To end the conversation, type **'exit'**.

+## Future scope

+1. An interactive UI for seamless user experience
+2. Integrating vector search along with graph search
+3. Allowing users to maintain multiple graphs.
+4. Shifting from in memory graph computation to disk based retrieval

+## Tested to work with Groq(LLama3.1-70b) and Ollama Embedding(nomic-embed-text)

 ## Visualisation of graph